slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
+> *'The more neatly you fit into society, the less free you actually are.' -- Naval Ravikant*
 > *'When someone tells you something is wrong, they’re usually right.
 When someone tells you how to fix it, they’re usually wrong.' -- Kevin Kelly*
-> *'The more neatly you fit into society, the less free you actually are.' -- Naval Ravikant* -->
+> *'You cant reason someone out of a notion that they didn’t reason themselves into.' -- Kevin Kelly*
+> *'If your opinions on one subject can be predicted from your opinions on another, you may be in the grip of an ideology.
+When you truly think for yourself your conclusions will not be predictable.' -- Kevin Kelly*
+-->

 > *'Everyone is born a genius, but the process of living de-geniuses them.' -- Buckminster Fuller*